 Use a service in a pipeline

-Once a service has been defined in the 'definitions' section of the bitbucket-pipelines.yml file, you can reference that service in pipeline steps.
+If a service has been defined in the 'definitions' section of the bitbucket-pipelines.yml file, you can reference that service in any of your pipeline steps.

 For example, the following causes the